gligneul/LuaWorkshop2018/slides.md

 ### Generating Fast Code Ahead Of Time

-Pallene specialize each instruction to the given type and bypass the Lua-C API.
+Pallene specializes each instruction to the given type and bypass the Lua-C API.

 ```
 int sum(Table *arr)